orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] Type information + selection combination
 	- [ ] Canonicalization/deduplication (Ignores a single ray, what if more)
 	- [ ] Memorization vs rerunning
+	- [ ] Better notion of functions & variables
 - [ ] Setup to constantly grow whatever in-memory graph/equivalences are found, get to this place so we can start iterating on discovery functions.
 (Good notion of causal histories & orbits needs to be there)